 Wheatgrass is rich in antioxidants.
 These, when consumed, act upon various free radicals present in the body which can cause unwanted damage to the cells, and flush these toxins out of the system.

 Fluctuation in haemoglobin levels is a strong possibility in pregnancy, leading to a reduction in iron content and the onset of anaemia.
-Wheatgrass kickstarts haemoglobin production again and brings back the capacity to hold the iron in the blood.
+Wheatgrass kickstarts haemoglobin production again and brings back the capacity to hold the iron in the blood (2).

 The growth of the foetus is heavily dependent on the entire spectrum of vitamins and minerals that assist in the development of various organs and bodily functions.
-Wheatgrass has an extensive roster of those, right from potassium and calcium, to vitamin C, providing a good amount of necessary nutrition in a single go.
+Wheatgrass is a rich source of potassium, calcium and Vitamin C and, thus, can provide you with essential nutrients during pregnancy.

-The numerous ingredients, combined with amino acids and antimicrobial properties, all work together in providing the body’s immune system with the support it requires.
+The numerous ingredients, combined with amino acids and antimicrobial properties, all work together to provide the body’s immune system with the support it requires.
 This helps in combating various infections effectively.

 Every coin has two sides and the benefits of wheatgrass, too, do not come without the potential risk of suffering from its side effects.
 For a pregnant woman, these are necessary to be kept in mind.

-The wheatgrass juice and powder that is available in the markets, is usually prepared directly from wheatgrass procured from the farmers.
-These tend to contain all the microbes and germs present from the soil, which get mixed with the juice.
-Consuming these could cause numerous infection to plague you and your baby, resulting in a complicated pregnancy.
+Wheatgrass juice and powder that is available in the markets, is usually prepared directly from wheatgrass procured from the farmers.
+These tend to contain all the microbes and germs present in the soil, which get mixed with the juice.
+Consuming these could cause numerous infection to plague you and your baby, resulting in a complicated pregnancy (3).

 Taking a few precautions can bring about a world of change while consuming wheatgrass.